 - Is admitted into a network facility by a non-network provider; or

-Prior Authorization requests must be received by phone/e-fax/Provider portal as follows:
+Prior Authorization (medical and behavioral health) requests must be received by telephone, eFax, or provider web portal as follows:

 - At least 5 days prior to an elective admission as an inpatient in a Hospital, extended care or Rehabilitation facility, or Hospice facility.